forbeofficial/MedChain-/README.md

 **MedChain** transforms how healthcare data is managed — **secure**, **private**, **interoperable**, and **accessible** when it matters most.
 By combining **blockchain**, **AI**, and **privacy-preserving cryptography**, it bridges the gaps in today’s fragmented healthcare ecosystem.

 ---

-Let me know if you want this turned into a formatted `README.md` or documentation site.